-Expanding my Comfort Zone in Vietnam
+Expanding my Comfort Zone on my Gap Year

 I made it to Vietnam!
 It’s hard to believe I have completed half of my World Stamp gap year experience.
 It’s been two months since I’ve been away from home and I am also missing India so certainly these past few days have been a bit strange.
 Nevertheless, upon my arrival, I really enjoyed seeing a new scenery.
 It’s definitely different from the streets of Jaipur and will get some getting used to.
 However, a skill I have acquired on this journey is being able to adjust to change and how to expand my comfort zone.
 It can be overwhelming, however I realize that change is the only thing constant in life and it’s important to be able to perceive it in a positive way.
 Therefore, although I feel a little hesitant to be in a new place, I’m learning to transition to new experiences quickly and fully: wholeheartedly without comparison, ready to create more memories.